How to Design a HTML Newsletter using Photoshop, InDesign and Illustrator

 First things first: you can create a newsletter in a photo editor and program it yourself, however it will be a wasted effort.
 This method is very time consuming and you need to know HTML to make your newsletter work.
 Luckily there’s a better way to create a newsletter… where you don’t need to be familiar with HTML.

 Therefore, I’d like to show you how to go about newsletter creation that is hassle-free.
 Shall you decide to use an email marketing software, such as Newsletter2Go, you will be able to use a drag & drop editor for newsletter design.
 You won’t need to deal with HTML: your newsletter will look just like you designed it.
 You don’t need to be a designer or programmer to send out a professional email campaign, because newsletter creation has been democratized.
-Click here if you’d like to learn more about newsletter creation.

 Any newsletter should have a fixed width, which prevents users scrolling through the email horizontally and having a challenging reading experience.
 600 pixels is a width you should go for, because it’s suitable for most devices.